-Fuzz’s favorite muffins are filled with cream cheese.
+Blueberry Cream Cheese Danish Muffins are a variation on my daughter's favorite cream cheese filled muffins.
 I like them too, but wanted to liven things up a little and decided to incorporate some blueberries.
-After a couple of experiments, Todd and I (Fuzz was left out of the tasting because she doesn’t like fruit in muffins) concluded that these were much better than the original.
+After a couple of experiments, we concluded that these were much better than the original.

 Blueberry Cream Cheese Danish Muffins